mx51/spi-samples-js/README.md

 # SPI Samples JavaScript

-This is a set of SPI client samples for JavaScript.
+This is a set of SPI samples for JavaScript.

-All changes to this repository are automatically deployed to [acmepos-js.herokuapp.com](http://acmepos-js.herokuapp.com).
+All changes to this repository are automatically deployed to http://spi-samples.herokuapp.com/.

-## Welcome to AcmePos
+## Welcome to Sample PoS

-AcmePos is a web-based POS.

-Its purpose is to demonstrate to a POS software developer how they might integrate with a PIN pad (card payment terminal) using Assembly Payment's SPI (Simple Payments Integration) as documented at [harness.simplepaymentapi.com](http://harness.simplepaymentapi.com).
+The purpose is to demonstrate integration of a PIN pad (card payment terminal) using Assembly Payment's SPI (Simple Payments Integration).

 This project is sample code that implements the SPI protocol.
 It is not complete and is up to you to enhance and change to make it work on your target platform.